Saturday, June 5, 2021

 Minnesota Board of Marriage and Family Therapy – 6.75 hrs

-Minnesota Board of Examiners for Nursing Home Administrators – 6.75 hrs
+Minnesota Board of Executives for Long Term Services and Supports – 6.75 hrs (Pending Approval)

 For any regulating body not listed above, participants may self-submit their certificate for individual approval.
 The cost is $50 to receive CEUs per discipline.